-Note that, in this example, the debater who is keeping the flow may use it to develop either an affirmative or a negative speech; short recording beathoughts and arguments for both sides or the debate.
+Note that, in this example, the debater who is keeping the flow may use it to develop either an affirmative or a negative speech; she is recording her thoughts and arguments for both sides of the debate.

-Again, the exact method of flowing is not important, as long as it includes the names of speakers, captures the directional nature of the debate, allows the student room to write he were responses, and keeps all potential arguments to be made in a speech close at hand.
+Again, the exact method of flowing is not important, as long as it includes the names of speakers, captures the directional nature of the debate, allows the student room to write her own responses, and keeps all potential arguments to be made in a speech close at hand.